Member Rights and Responsibilities

-- Exercise these rights regardless of race, physical or mental ability, ethnicity, gender, sexual orientation, creed, age, religion or their national origin, cultural or educational background, economic or health status, English proficiency, reading skills, or source of payment for their care.
-Expect this right by both Plan and contracting physicians.
+- Exercise these rights regardless of race, physical or mental ability, ethnicity, gender, sexual orientation, creed, age, religion or their national origin, cultural or educational background, economic or health status, English proficiency, reading skills or source of payment for their care.
+Expect this right by both in-network and contracting physicians.

 - Extend their rights to any person who may have the legal responsibility to make decisions on the member’s behalf regarding medical care.

-- Receive clear information regarding benefits and exclusions of their policy, how medical treatment decisions are made/authorized by the health plan or contracted medical groups, payment structure, and the right to approve the release of information.
+- Receive clear information regarding benefits and exclusions of their policy, how medical treatment decisions are made and authorized by the health plan or contracted medical groups, payment structure and the right to approve the release of information.

 - Be advised if a practitioner proposes to engage in experimentation affecting care or treatment.
 The member may have the right to refuse to participate in such research.

 - Be informed of policies regarding Advance Directives (living wills) as required by state and federal laws.